influxdata/telegraf/plugins/outputs/wavefront/README.md

   ## Authentication Token for Wavefront.
 Only required if using Direct Ingestion
   #token = "DUMMY_TOKEN"

+  ## Number of metrics to send per batch for Direct Ingestion.
+Ignored unless 'url' is set.
+Default is 10,000.
+Values higher than 40,000 are not recommended.
+  # http_batch_size = 10000

   ## DNS name of the wavefront proxy server.
 Do not use if url is specified
   #host = "wavefront.example.com"